JonmarCorpuz/knowledgeVault/Google Cloud/[Cloud LB] Backend Configuration.md

 # Backend Overview

+A backend in a Cloud Load Balancer is the actual set of endpoints that'll receive traffic from the load balancer

 * Defines how traffic is distributed
 * Specifies which health check to use
 * Indicates if session affinity is used